capsuleismail/Parkinsons-Telemonitoring-Dataset/README.md

 Motor UPDRS.
 (Unified Parkinson’s Disease Rating Scale) Total UPDRS.

+These are the questions I've gone through on my notebooks:

 1. **Target Overview.** <br/>
 2. **How do Shimmer(dB)' and 'Jitter(%)' values behave on time.** <br/>
 3. **Can we detect trends in voice measurements over time for individual patients?** <br/>